top of page

 --------------------------------------------

-My presentation is usually a very lively, passionate ‘narrative performance’ (interactive workshop for school audiences) – combining: reading of passages from the book; insights into the extraordinary social evolution of the United Kingdom in the late 20th Century; anecdotes and life lessons from the amazing publishing journey; and self-deprecating humour.
+My presentation is usually a very lively, passionate ‘narrative performance’ (interactive workshop for school audiences) – combining: reading of passages from the book; insights into the extraordinary social evolution of the United Kingdom in the late 20th Century; anecdotes and life lessons from the amazing publishing journey and the ups and downs ('This, too, shall pass.') of my unimagined career; and self-deprecating humour.

 Year 9 and above, and teachers as well they all find this fascinating, entertaining, riveting.

 This is not relevant solely for Year 9 English.
-The story narrated/performed is absolutely pertinent to English, Religious Studies, Philosophy, Sociology, PSHE, Modern History, Citizenship, all Humanities in general – and the target audience is from Year 9 to sixth-form to adult (including the teachers, who look just as riveted as the students).
+The story narrated/performed is absolutely pertinent to English, PSHE, Careers, Religious Studies (very generically), Philosophy, Sociology, Modern History, Citizenship, all Humanities in general – and the target audience is from Year 9 to sixth-form to adult (including the teachers, who look just as riveted as the students).
 The story includes life's decisions about higher education and career etc.

 Generally, in my presentations, I do not discuss: Religion or specific religions, God or specific gods, current world conflicts, politics, etc. My focus is on: emotional intelligence; our common humanity (there is no 'Other'); some positive 'Rules for Life'